commanded/commanded/guides/Process Managers.md

 - `{:retry, context}` - retry the failed command, provide a context map containing any state passed to subsequent failures.
 This could be used to count the number of retries, failing after too many attempts.

-- `{:retry, delay, context}` - retry the failed command, after sleeping for the requested delay, given in milliseconds.
+- `{:retry, delay, context}` - retry the failed command, after sleeping for the requested delay (in milliseconds).
 Context is a map as described in `{:retry, context}` above.

 - `{:skip, :discard_pending}` - discard the failed command and any pending commands.